practicalli/clojure-web-services/projects/leiningen/todo-app/hiccup/create-new-handler.md

 > ####Hint::Named content sections
 > As content grows, refactor it into `def` expressions to give content sections names.
 Pages can use names in the handler code that represent the content, simplifying the handler code.
 >
-> As ther project grows, break code into a view namespace with layouts and specific views defined in their own namespace.
+> As the project grows, break code into a view namespace with layouts and specific views defined in their own namespace.

 <!-- ## The code so far -->